 By ingesting logs from the video conferencing app, Microsoft Sentinel can apply the same monitoring functions as it does for your infrastructure.
 Microsoft Sentinel quickly establishes a baseline of normality and alerts you to any potentially unwanted activity.
 Your team can see how an app is being used and where potential security vulnerabilities exist.
 Furnished with real usage data, you can make informed decisions about capacity planning – or whether a specific application presents a significant security/privacy risk.

 Skilled, experienced security specialists are in high demand, commanding a premium salary and benefits package.
 Even the hiring process can be expensive – but you cannot properly protect your assets without competent security engineers.

-Ultimately, an Azure Sentinel-based SIEM service, like the one from Maple Networks, ensures you get maximum value from your investment in people.
+Ultimately, a Microsoft Sentinel-based SIEM service, like the one from Maple Networks, ensures you get maximum value from your investment in people.

 Data loss or theft can have massive financial ramifications for your business.
 A severe security breach exposing protected personally identifiable information could result in a General Data Protection Regulation (GDPR) fine of up to €20m or 4% of the company’s global annual turnover, whichever is higher.

 Microsoft Sentinel automates event log analysis, shortening the time to detection.
 This, in turn, allows your security team to contain security incidents and minimise the overall impact.
 The faster your team can resolve issues, the lower the overall cost.

 Microsoft Sentinel takes traditional SIEM technologies to the next level and leverages the power of the cloud to monitor your entire IT estate.